kmcconeghy/R-Methods/docs/01-vcovHC.md

 <img src="01-vcovHC_files/figure-html/testdataHetero-1.png" width="672" />

 **Figure 2.** Example of heteroskedascity.
-See how the dispersion appears greater as X increases.
+See how the dispersion of the points appears greater as X increases.

 ## Test data